I'm New

 What should I expect when I arrive?

-As you enter the West Maple Road doors of St. James on a Sunday morning, an usher will greet you and give you a service leaflet prepared for that day.
-This is your guide to the service.
-You will note that hymn numbers are listed in the leaflet.
+The service leaflet is your guide.
+You will note that hymn numbers are listed.
 The blue books in each pew are the hymnals or song books.
-Our rector often refers to the Book of Common Prayer (BCP) which is the red book in the pews.
+The red books are the Book of Common prayer (BCP).
 Most of the service, contained in the Book of Common Prayer, has been duplicated in the service leaflet.
 When you are asked to use the BCP, you will be guided to the page number.
-To learn more about worship at St. James, we encourage you to go here.

 Where do I sit?